 Selling narcotics (NRS 453.321) is the second most serious drug crime under Nevada state law.
 It does not matter whether the drugs are being traded for cash, jewelry, or other items of value.
 However, if you have no prior convictions, you may be eligible for probation.

-Possessing, making, transporting, or selling large quantities of schedule I or II drugs is charged as trafficking in the state of Nevada.
+Possessing, making, transporting, or selling large quantities of Schedule I or II drugs is charged as trafficking in the state of Nevada.
 Drug trafficking is the most harshly punished drug crime in the state.
-Though if you help police investigate other cases, you might be able to avoid prison.
+However, if you help police investigate other cases, you might be able to avoid prison.
 Learn more about trafficking drugs (NRS 453.3385).

-If you have been arrested, call us today.
+If you have been arrested or have questions about Nevada drug laws, we invite you to contact us.
 We may be able to get your Nevada possession charges lessened or even dismissed so your record remains clean.

 Are you struggling with substance abuse?
 You are not alone.
 Learn about Narcotics Anonymous.
 It is an international organization offering a twelve-step program to overcome addiction.